The Parish of St Andrew’s Haughton le Skerne

 • ensuring that those who have experienced abuse can find safety and informed help;

-• working with the appropriate statutory bodies during an investigation into domestic abuse, including when allegations are made against a member of the church community.
+• working with the appropriate statutory bodies during an investigation into domestic abuse, including when

 In our care –